jessepav/lacygoill-wiki-backup/floating_point/representation.md

 ##
 # Numeral Systems
-## What does the Roman numeral system require?
+## On what does the Roman numeral system rely to work?
 (3)

-A different symbol for each power of 10:
+It uses a different **symbol for each power of 10**:

    - X for 10
    - C for 100
    - M for 1000
    - ...

-It also requires repetition to indicate how many of each power of 10 is present.
+It also uses **repetition** to indicate how many of each power of 10 is present.

-Finally, it requires  additional symbols to abbreviate a group  of 5 consecutive and identical symbols:
+Finally, it uses  additional symbols to **abbreviate a group  of 5 consecutive** and identical symbols:

    - V = IIIII